 One of the objectives of the NSF ADVANCE program is to contribute to the national knowledge base about institutional transformation and organizational change.
 Therefore, the dissemination and diffusion of knowledge gained about institutional transformation to organizations and institutions that can implement reforms based on what has been learned is encouraged.

-The proposal should include a dissemination plan outline that demonstrates that the proposer is aware of appropriate channels for sharing results from the project, such as specific peer-reviewed journals and publications, web sites and professional association conferences.
-Please note that simply making materials, tools, research, and practices available to others is not effective diffusion and dissemination.
+The proposal must include a detailed dissemination plan outline that details plans to develop and maintain an ADVANCE Program website and demonstrates that the proposer is aware of appropriate channels for sharing results from the project, such as specific peer-reviewed journals and publications, web sites and professional association conferences.
+Simply making materials, tools, research, and practices available to others is not effective diffusion and dissemination.
 Rather, an effort to teach and/or train individuals and groups how to adopt or adapt the information is expected as well.